Phantom Gourmet: The critic

-The term Phantom Gourmet is also used to describe the critic who reviews for each of the above programs.
+The term Phantom Gourmet is also used to describe the critic who reviews each of the above programs.
 According to the website, the Phantom "pays his own way" and dines under a disguise to give the most trustworthy restaurant reviews the company can possibly give to their viewers.
 This is done because the producers believe that recognizable critics are given special service above what average customers receive, whereas concealing the Phantom's identity allows him a more accurate representation of what other customers experience.
 To this end, the Phantom Gourmet staff refuse to disclose the Phantom's name to the general public.
 The only clues that have been given are that he doesn't live in Boston or Providence and it has been stated that the Phantom is not Andelman.
 On the June 3, 2006 show, host Dan Andelman conducted an interview with the Phantom, whose voice and identity were altered.
 They revealed that the Phantom's favorite food is pizza, and also that, despite the show's use of "he" to refer to the critic, the Phantom could still be a woman.

 At some point prior to 2013, the Phantom critic and his reviews were removed from the television program's format.
 The show continues to feature local restaurants but focuses on describing dishes and profiling chefs and owners.
 Numerical ratings have been discontinued.

 Special events

 Every fall, the Phantom Gourmet Food Festival is held near Fenway Park on Landsdowne Street.
 The Phantom's most critically acclaimed restaurants in Boston and the Greater Boston area serve various foods at the event.
 Due to alcohol served, the gala is a 21+ event.

 On May 2, 2009 the company hosted a new event, The Phantom Gourmet Wine & Food Phest at the Bayside Expo Center.
 The tagline for the event, which featured 30 wines and 30 foods and a giant purple dance floor, was “wine snobs need not apply.”

 Andelman and his brothers have also taken over the longtime hot dog fundraiser that their father, sports radio talk show host Eddie Andelman, had hosted for the last 19 years.
-The renamed Phantom Gourmet Hot Dog Safari was held on May 31, 2009 at Suffolk Downs.
+The renamed Phantom Gourmet Hot Dog Safari was held on May 31, 2009, at Suffolk Downs.
 All proceeds went to the Joey Fund and Cystic Fibrosis Foundation.

 The Phantom Gourmet BBQ Beach Party has changed its name because they changed its focus to include music.
 The 2014 Phantom Gourmet BBQ & Music Festival was headlined by The Mighty Mighty Bosstones and took place over three days on Boston's City Hall Plaza.